Alabama football kicked off fall camp Thursday, Aug. 4.

 Fans of the Crimson Tide are excited for this edition of athletes taking the field, as Nick Saban and the program look to reclaim the crown of national champions.
 With the start of college football quickly approaching, the staff writers for Touchdown Alabama Magazine will provide in-depth previews of the top 30 players on Alabama’s roster.

-After previewing Roydell Williams, we made it to wide receiver Ja’Corey Brooks at No. 21
+After previewing Jermaine Burton, we made it to running back Trey Sanders at No. 17.

 Related countdown stories